Spine, Neck & Back

 Can an injection make my diagnosis clear?

-Yes — a diagnostic SI joint injection is the gold standard.
+Yes.
+A diagnostic SI joint injection is the gold standard.
 If you receive ≥75% pain relief from a local anesthetic injection into the joint, the SI joint is confirmed as the primary pain source.

 How long does SI joint RFA last?